akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

 Completion handling
 ^^^^^^^^^^^^^^^^^^^
-Completion handling in :class:`FlexiMerge` is defined by an :class:`CompletionHandling` object which can react on completion and error signals from its upstream input ports.
-The default strategy is to remain running while at-least-one upstream input port which are declared to be consumed in the current state is still running (i.e. has not signalled completion or error).
+Completion handling in :class:`FlexiMerge` is defined by an :class:`CompletionHandling` object which can react on completion and failure signals from its upstream input ports.
+The default strategy is to remain running while at-least-one upstream input port which are declared to be consumed in the current state is still running (i.e. has not signalled completion or failure).

 Customising completion can be done via overriding the ``MergeLogic#initialCompletionHandling`` method, or from within a :class:`State` by calling ``ctx.changeCompletionHandling(handling)``.
-Other than the default completion handling (as late as possible) :class:`FlexiMerge` also provides an ``eagerClose`` completion handling which completes (or errors) its downstream as soon as at least one of its upstream inputs completes (or errors).
+Other than the default completion handling (as late as possible) :class:`FlexiMerge` also provides an ``eagerClose`` completion handling which completes (or fails) its downstream as soon as at least one of its upstream inputs completes (or fails).

 In the example below the we implement an ``ImportantWithBackups`` fan-in stage which can only keep operating while the ``important`` and at-least-one of the ``replica`` inputs are active.
-Therefore in our custom completion strategy we have to investigate which input has completed or errored and act accordingly.
-If the important input completed or errored we propagate this downstream completing the stream, on the other hand if the first replicated input fails, we log the exception and instead of erroring the downstream swallow this exception (as one failed replica is still acceptable).
+Therefore in our custom completion strategy we have to investigate which input has completed or failed and act accordingly.
+If the important input completed or failed we propagate this downstream completing the stream, on the other hand if the first replicated input fails, we log the exception and instead of failing the downstream swallow this exception (as one failed replica is still acceptable).
-Then we change the completion strategy to ``eagerClose`` which will propagate any future completion or error event right to this stages downstream effectively shutting down the stream.
+Then we change the completion strategy to ``eagerClose`` which will propagate any future completion or failure event right to this stages downstream effectively shutting down the stream.

 .. includecode:: code/docs/stream/FlexiDocSpec.scala#fleximerge-completion